dalynsw/bustake-site/docs/language.md

 ### redirect

 redirect the call flow to the specified script.
+The statements after the `redirect` is not being executed.

 - attributes